ddella/OpenSSL/ECC Key Anatomy/README.md

 # ECC Private Public Key Anatomy
 **This applies to ECC key only**.
 In this example I'm using a 256-bit ECC key.
+This is considered very secure.
+It correspont to an RSA 3072-bit key.
 The public key in ECC are EC points - pairs of integer coordinates {x, y}, laying on a curve.
 1. Starting point on a curve
 2. Ending point on a curve